GILLIGAN'S ISLAND GLITCHES

 If the Professor used to be a scuba diver, why doesn't he do any of the diving in this episode?

-Surprisingly, nobody at the Cannes Film Festival recognized either Ginger or the Howells.
+Surprisingly, nobody at the Cannes Film Festival recognizes either Ginger or the Howells.

 If the castaways had only put a note on the raft instead of their film, they would've been rescued.